Acun Ilıcalı: Sports teams

 In 2020, Ilıcalı purchased a partnership in Dutch football team Fortuna Sittard in the Eredivisie League.
 In 2021, he ended his partnership with the team.

-In 2022, Ilıcalı's company ACUNMEDYA purchased the English football team Hull City A.F.C. from Assem Allam.
+In 2022, Ilıcalı's company ACUNMEDYA purchased the English football team Hull City from Assem Allam.

-On 9 June 2023, Shelbourne F.C. announced on their website Ilıcalı had purchased a stake in the club to become a majority shareholder.
+On 9 June 2023, Shelbourne announced on their website that Ilıcalı had purchased a stake in the club to become a majority shareholder.
 But he relinquished control in November 2023.

+In June 2024, Ilıcalı joined the board of directors of Fenerbahçe under club president Ali Koç and served as the vice-president.
+He resigned from the position in June 2025.

+On 23 May 2026, during his ownership of Hull City, the club defeated Middlesbrough 1–0 in the EFL Championship play-off final at Wembley Stadium, securing promotion to the Premier League for the first time in nine years.

 Personal life

 Ilıcalı has been married four times and has four daughters.
 In 1989, he married Seda Başbuğ with whom he has a daughter.
+Ilicali and Başbuğ divorced in 1993 which, according to Ilıcalı, was due to the depression and inactivity after his parents death leading her to believe "there would be nothing from me and [so she] wanted a divorce".
+On 4th September 2024 he married Ayça Çağla Altunkaya.

 In a 2023 interview, Ilıcalı revealed that during his youth, he became involved with the controversial figure Adnan Oktar.
 At the age of 19, while attending Istanbul University, Ilıcalı was briefly part of Oktar's circle.
 He described this period as a challenging and regrettable time in his life.
 Ilıcalı emphasized that he eventually distanced himself from Oktar’s influence after realizing the manipulative nature of the group.
 He referred to this experience as a significant life lesson, stating that he was misled during a vulnerable period but managed to break free from Oktar's influence.